New Balance® Shoes for Diabetics

 Shoe for Diabetes

-• The New Balance Fresh Foam 880 V11 is a comfortable and soft cushioned shoe for Diabetic feet.
+• The New Balance Fresh Foam 880 V11 is a comfortable, soft, and cushioned shoe for Diabetic feet.

 • They have synthetic and mesh uppers with a molded external heel counter to help control heel and ankle movement.

-• There is a Molded footbed for cushioning and support.
+• There is a molded footbed for cushioning and support.

 • The Fresh Foam Midsole offers an Ultra-Cushioned feel.